-30 April 2013 - Submit the Government a proposal for changes in acts related with addressing whistleblowing and the protection of whistleblowers.
+30 April 2013 - Submit to the Government a proposal for changes in acts related with addressing whistleblowing and the protection of whistleblowers.

-31 August 2013 - Submit the Government an analysis of possibilities for the support and legal assistance to whistleblowers of crimes.
+31 March 2014 - Submit to the Government an analysis of possibilities for the support and legal assistance to whistleblowers of crimes.